 The Thai people have a fun-loving nature.
 Dancing, singing and having a good time is just a part of that enjoyment of life.
 Nightlife is always hopping and the drinks are cheap.
 Zipping through the city on a tuk-tuk or playing with elephants are dream experiences but also a ton of fun.
 For myself, I enjoy the culture of Thai massages.
 Did you know you can get an hour massage for about $5-10?
 At that price, I get some kind of massage every day.

 I’m not much of a shopper in general, but Thailand is pretty persuasive.
 There are so many beautiful handicrafts, from silk to paper to wood carving and much more.
 The markets of Thailand are a great source of fun for me, these are some of the best markets I’ve seen anywhere in the world.
 You can buy just about anything at any price, and enjoy a parade of street food while you’re at it.
 Birkenstocks for $6?
 Silk dresses for $10?
 I’m bringing an empty suitcase next time and buying my wardrobe when I get there!

 More than any other destination in Asia, Thailand is easy to be comfortable in, while at the same time offering a mind-bending experience of a very foreign culture.
-It’s got something to please just about anyone- nature, art, architecture, outdoor adventure, shopping, nightlife and fantastic food, which is why I am offering this as my first adventure tour outside of Europe.
-If you’d like to experience all that it offers, but do so in a thoughtful and education-based way, come along with me in January, it will be an unforgettable experience.
+It’s got something to please just about anyone- nature, art, architecture, outdoor adventure, shopping, nightlife and fantastic food.
+If you’d like to experience all that it offers, but do so in a thoughtful and education-based way, come along with me in January 2022, it will be an unforgettable experience.